 Call of Levi (Matthew)

-27After that He went out and noticed a tax collector named Levi sitting in the tax booth, and He said to him, “Follow Me.”
-28And he left everything behind, and got up and began to follow Him.
+27After this Jesus went out and noticed a tax collector named Levi (Matthew) sitting at the tax booth; and He said to him, “Follow Me [as My disciple, accepting Me as your Master and Teacher and walking the same path of life that I walk].”
+28And he left everything behind and got up and began to follow Jesus [as His disciple].